imapex/gadd/README.md

 * Docker, running on a MAC.
 (Docker PC version of this document is coming at a later date).
 * An account on:``developer.ciscospark.com.``(Create an account if you already don't have one).
 * A Cisco Spark account:``web.ciscospark.com.``(Create an account if you already don't have one).
-* If you don't have docker or are running a PC, no worries.
-We can run the demo with native python.
-However, you' need to the following:
+* If you don't have docker or are running a PC, we can run the demo with native python.
+However, you'll need to the following:

 	* Python 2.7+
 	* [setuptools package](https://pypi.python.org/pypi/setuptools)